rpgwaiter/yuno-tools/README.md

-# Tools to analyse, decompile and recompile YU-NO from the early windows "elf classics" release of the game.
+# Tools to analyze, decompile and recompile YU-NO from the early windows "elf classics" release of the game.

 ## Background